ratalla816/README-generator/Develop/README.md

   # Description

-   It makes sauce that is awesome
+   This application makes sauce that is awesome.

   ## Table of Contents
   - [Description](#description)